MockingbirdME/game_md/core_rules/04 - actions.md

   - **Difficulty:** 15.
   - **Critical Failure:** the character trips and falls, becoming prone, after moving their base movement speed in meters.
   - **Failure:** the character moves twice their base movement in meters.
-  - **Near Failure:** the character moves twice their base movement plus their rank in the secondary skill in meters.
+  - **Near Failure:** the character moves twice their base movement in meters.
-  - **Success:** the character moves one plus twice their base movement plus their rank in the secondary skill in meters.
+  - **Success:** the character moves one plus twice their base movement in meters.
   - **Additional Success:** increases the character's movement by one meter per additional success.

 #### Swim